usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/Modular_Comprehensive/Missing_MasterIdentifier/description.md

 **Message contents**: Bundle resource containing a DocumentManifest, a DocumentReference, and a Binary.
 The standard linkage between DocumentManifest and DocumentReference and between DocumentReference and Binary is present.

 **Metadata contents**: DocumentManifest contains the minimum required by Comprehensive Metadata.
-DocumentReference contains the minimum required by Comprehensive Metadata.
+DocumentReference is missing the MasterIdentifier

 **Expected Outcome**: Transaction will fail with status 400 and the contents will not be persisted to the server.
+This test cannot verify that the contents were not persisted.